 A 2D game engine written in pure C that supports Lua scripting, tilemap loading and rendering, and a script and level editor.

-Short Postmortem: This project was a particularly good learning tool for memory management and editor/game interfacing, and I definitely learned a lot from it that I applied to Hyrdogen.
-I implemented Lua scripting for the first time in this engine, which was a very interesting challenge to try to do efficiently and elegantly, but I think I'm happy with the result.
-It was also very interesting to try to grapple with C's limitations in this context, as I had primarily previously (and since!) focused my efforts on C++.
+Short Postmortem: This project was a particularly good learning tool for memory management and editor/game interfacing, and I definitely learned a lot from it that I applied to Hyrdogen and then later to Rain.
+I implemented Lua scripting for the first time in this engine, which was a very interesting challenge to try to do efficiently and elegantly, but I think I’m happy with the result.
+It was also very interesting to try to grapple with C’s limitations in this context, as I had primarily previously (and since!) focused my efforts on C++.

 A small 3D game engine written in C++ supporting AngelScript scripting, basic 3D rendering, and cloud-based asset streaming.
 Also includes an editor for asset management and server synchronization.